HauffQian/DGAP/README.md

-🚧 [Notice] Codebase Issue

 Dear all,

-We’ve recently encountered performance instability when calling the API in recurrent or batched modes
+This repository is updating

-📌 Status: Fix in progress
+📌 Status: In progress

 Thanks for your attention